 – Medications: Your dog will need to take anti-inflammatories and antibiotics for 5-7 days post surgery.

 Complications of Surgery:

 – Other than the extremely rare usual complications of all surgery, such as bleeding or infection, on rare occasions we may need to do a second resection at a later time.

 Overall the surgery is very successful and the risk of complications is extremely low.
 Thus there is an excellent chance of improving your dog’s respiratory difficulties, exercise intolerance and overall quality of life.
 Early correction is the key to a better long term result.

-Click here to read a testimonial from Roxy’s mum!
+Click here to read a testimonial from Roxy (the Pug Cross’) mum!

 Click here to read a testimonial from Clyde (the French Bulldog’s) owners Jacqui and Daniel